mwhittaker/papers/papers/selinger1979access.md

 Non-correlated subqueries are evaluated once before their parent query.
 Correlated subqueries are evaluated every time the parent query is evaluated.
-As an optimization, we can sort the parent tuples by the correlated column and compute the subquery once for every unique value of teh correlated column.
+As an optimization, we can sort the parent tuples by the correlated column and compute the subquery once for every unique value of the correlated column.